fraterrisus/walkthroughs/dragon-wars/README.md

 My [walkthrough](walkthrough.md) touches every location and tries to tell the game's entire story, but you certainly don't have to do all of that in order to win.
 If all you're interested in is getting through the game with the minimum amount of work, then this section is for you!

 In theory, the only object that you literally cannot win the game without is the Golden Boots.
 Go to [Mud Toad](walkthrough.md#follow-the-yellow-mud-toad), plug up the leak, then visit the temple to get the Boots.
-From there, you can get to [Salvation](walkthrough.md#salvation) through the Underworld, use the Boots to jump the chasm, fall into [Nisir](walkthrough.md#nisir), and waltz through Namtar's army before taking out the man himself.
+From there, you can get to [Salvation](walkthrough.md#salvation) through the Underworld, use the Boots to jump the chasm, fall into [Nisir](walkthrough.md#nisir), and waltz through Namtar's army (hah) before taking out the man himself.
 Run the [Endgame](walkthrough.md#endgame) and toss Namtar into the pit to win.
 I'm obviously skipping some steps, but this is the fastest possible path through the game.

 However, presuming that you aren't actually strong enough to beat Namtar's army by yourself, you'll also want the help of the Dragon Brood Queen.
 So we'll hit the [Lansk Undercity](walkthrough.md#putting-the-fun-back-in-funderworld-lansk-undercity) to get the gem and fight our way across [Dragon Valley](walkthrough.md#for-death-awaits-you-all-with-nasty-big-pointy-teeth-dragon-valley) in order to confront the Brood Queen.
 That makes the Endgame much easier.

 The thing is, even if you've already beaten the game once and are playing through a second time with high-AP characters, it's not really practical to try to beat the game without any equipment at all.
 Buff spells like *M:Zak's Speed, H:Cloak Arcane, S:Mithras' Bless,* etc. are useful, but will only get you so far.
+You're going to get hit in battle and there's no way you have enough Health to absorb all that damage without a bunch of armor.
 So we'll also make a couple of pit stops for Dragon's Teeth and a bunch of good armor, along with the more mandatory quest items above.
 (I'm not going to bother with the Sword of Freedom, because it's a long quest to lots of places I'd otherwise skip, and you probably won't miss it.)

 All caveats aside, this is an outline of the "fastest practical" way through the game.
 We're shooting for AC 20 or higher for all fighters, plus the Gatlin Bow / Magic Quiver combination to turn one of your mages into a pincushion powerhouse.
 On a good day, this run takes me about an hour.
 Obviously, you could go collect another ~10 points of AC for each player, but I called this "the Speed Run" for a reason.